NVIDIA/modulus/README.md

 docker pull nvcr.io/nvidia/modulus/modulus:24.04
 ```

-Inside the container you can clone the Modulus git repositories and get started with the
+Inside the container, you can clone the Modulus git repositories and get started with the
 examples.
-Below command show the instructions to launch the modulus container and run an
+The below command shows the instructions to launch the modulus container and run
 examples from this repo.

 ```bash